kserve/modelmesh-serving/docs/predictors/inferenceservice-cr.md

     - `InvalidPredictorSpec` - The current `InferenceService` predictor spec is invalid or unsupported.
   - `location` - Indication of the pod in which a loading failure most recently occurred, if applicable.
 Its value will be the last 12 digits of the pod's full name.
   - `message` - A message containing more detail about the error/failure.
   - `modelId` - The internal id of the model in question.
-This includes a hash of the InferenceService's predictor spec.
+This includes a hash of the `InferenceService`'s predictor spec.
   - `time` - The time at which the failure occurred, if applicable.

-Upon creation, the active model status of an InferenceService will always transition to `Loaded` state (unless the loading fails), but later if unused, it is possible that the active model status ends up in a `Standby` state which means the model is still available to serve requests but the first request could incur a loading delay.
+Upon creation, the active model status of an `InferenceService` will always transition to `Loaded` state (unless the loading fails), but later if unused, it is possible that the active model status ends up in a `Standby` state which means the model is still available to serve requests but the first request could incur a loading delay.
 Whether this happens is a function of the available capacity and usage pattern of other models.
 It's possible that models will transition from `Standby` back to `Loaded` "by themselves" if more capacity becomes available.

 Model loading will be retried immediately in other pods if it fails, after which it will be re-attempted periodically (every ten minutes or so).